White Sox vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has four doubles, a triple, five home runs, 10 walks and 24 RBI (33 total hits).
-He's also stolen three bases.
+- Arozarena has four doubles, a triple, seven home runs, 10 walks and 28 RBI (35 total hits).
+He's also swiped three bases.

 Arozarena Recent Games